-Rapid Card Expansion Among Low-Income Individuals: The number of credit cards in Mexico grew from 10 million in the first quarter of 2004 to 24.6 million in the last quarter of 2011, with a substantial part of the growth being concentrated among lower-income individuals (see Figure OA-10(a) and Banco de México, 2016).
-The study card played a vital role in this expansion, accounting for 15% of all first-time formal sector loans in 2010 in Mexico.
-This pattern is typical throughout Latin America, as many borrowers use only credit cards in their formal loan portfolio (see Figure OA-11).
+Rapid Card Expansion Among Low-Income Individuals: The number of credit card accounts in Mexico grew by 28% from 2006 to 2011 (Banco de Mexico, 2024), with a substantial part of the growth being concentrated among lower-income individuals (Figure OA-1).
+As noted above, the study card played a vital role in this expansion.
+This pattern is typical throughout Latin America, as many borrowers use only credit cards in their formal loan portfolio (see Figure OA-2).

-This desire to pursue low-income clients appears to have been in part inspired by the success of Banco Compartamos and Banco Azteca.15 However, Compartamos and Azteca pursue markedly different strategies than those pursued by Bank A. Compartamos primarily uses joint liability via group lending, while Azteca requires collateral, typically household durables.
-Both lenders expend considerable resources on face-to-face interactions and home visits for loan collection.16 In contrast, Bank A relies on traditional bank credit card approval and monitoring methods based on individual uncollateralized lending, distance monitoring, credit scoring methods for screening, and standard bank debt collection mechanisms.
-These traditional methods are cheaper than those employed by Compartamos and Azteca, with operating expenses relative to assets being an order of magnitude smaller (see Figure OA-12).
-Whether these lower-cost traditional methods work for new-to-banking borrowers is an open question.
-The concern is that default may be substantially higher, although at least in theory, contract terms could be used to mitigate it.
+Distance Lending and Default Mitigation: Bank A's initiatives, and those of other large traditional commercial banks, to pursue low-income clients with limited credit histories appear to have been partly inspired by the success of Banco Compartamos and Banco Azteca.13 However, Compartamos and Azteca pursue markedly different strategies than those pursued by Bank A. Compartamos is a micro-finance lender, primarily using joint liability via group lending, while Azteca requires collateral, typically house-hold durables.
+Both lenders expend considerable resources on face-to-face interactions and home visits for loan collection.14 In contrast, Bank A relies on traditional credit card approval and monitoring methods based on individual uncollateralized lending, distance monitoring, credit scoring methods for screening, and standard bank debt collection mechanisms.
+These traditional methods are cheaper than those employed by Compartamos and Azteca, with operating expenses relative to assets being an order of magnitude smaller (see Figure OA-3).
+Whether these lower-cost distance-lending methods are sustainable with new-to-banking borrower populations remains an open question-the concern is that default may be substantially higher with such methods for these populations.
+In this context, it is important to understand the causes of default and the extent to which contract terms could mitigate default.